Labels

 ### Add a new label set

-1. Upload a label set with a `.csv` or `.tsv` format
+* Upload a `.csv` or `.tsv` file.

 ### Replace existing label set